 They do the extras very well here; a hosted happy hour held was popular and sociable, umbrellas are available to borrow, complimentary bikes are provided, as well as complimentary Wi-Fi, which is easy to sign on to and, more importantly, doesn’t require you to re-sign on every 2 minutes!

-The 334 guest rooms and suites are beautiful spaces, flooded with natural light which are designed to make you swoon, relax, and then feel instantly at home.
-They all include large flat-screen TVs with useful hotel information pages, extra-comfortable beds with soft linens, Nespresso machines, and tea making facilities as well as a very welcome tuck box with savory and sweet treats.
-The tech is good too, as well as the Wi-Fi, our room had USB sockets by the bed and a DAB digital radio.
+The 334 guest rooms and suites are beautiful spaces, flooded with natural light, designed to make you swoon, relax, and feel instantly at home.
+They all include large flat-screen TVs with useful hotel information pages, extra-comfortable beds with soft linens, Nespresso machines, and tea-making facilities, as well as a very welcome tuck box with savory and sweet treats.
+The tech is good, too, as well as the Wi-Fi.
+Our room had USB sockets by the bed and a DAB digital radio.
 The bathrooms are a joy to behold; sleek marble and nice and roomy with toiletries by acclaimed perfume designer, The Perfumer’s Story.
-We had a large rainfall shower while some include soaking tubs.
+We had a large rainfall shower, while some include soaking tubs.

 Food & Drink